 Vulvar cancer most often affects the outer vaginal lips.
-Less often, cancer affects the inner vaginal lips or the clitoris.
+Less often, cancer affects the inner vaginal lips, clitoris, or vaginal glands.

-Vulvar cancer usually develops slowly over a period of years.
-Abnormalcells can grow on the surface of the vulvar skin for a long time.
-This precancerous condition is called vulvar intraepithelialneoplasia (VIN) or dysplasia.
-Because it is possible for VIN or dysplasia to develop into vulvar cancer, treatment of this condition is very important.
+Vulvar cancer usually forms slowly over a number of years.
+Abnormal cells can grow on the surface of the vulvar skin for a long time.
+This condition is called vulvar intraepithelial neoplasia (VIN).
+Because it is possible for VIN to become vulvar cancer, it is very important to get treatment.

-HPV infection and older age can affect the risk of developing vulvar cancer.
+Having vulvar intraepithelial neoplasia or HPV infection can affect the risk of vulvar cancer.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for vulvar cancer include the following:

 Having human papillomavirus (HPV) infection.